matthewjberger/boilerplate/README.md

 # Application Boilerplate

-This repo is just a small boilerplate project that can be used make various sample applications demonstrating different rendering techniques, etc.
+This repo is just a small boilerplate project that can be used to make various sample applications demonstrating different rendering techniques, etc.

 It is not associated with any specific graphics backend.